January 11, 2021

 What causes PTSD without the C?

-The experience or witnessing of an intense event or situation, typically short-lived or time-limited.
+The experience or witnessing of an intense event or situation, is typically short-lived or time-limited.

 Over time, if you think of the experience again, all the negative thoughts, feelings, and sensations can flood back.
 The experience is not yet fully processed.